wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

             }
         }

 - **MATCH$**: This operation is the same as the previous one with the difference that it is strict in terms of content, that is, it will be evaluated as False even though the clause is contained in a larger set (list) in the authorization context.
-The previous example would not be evaluated as True since the content of the 'auth' key is not an exact match.
-To get this rule evaluated as True we would have to change the value 20 to the exact list of values:
+The previous example would not be evaluated as True since the content of the ``auth`` key is not an exact match.
+To get this rule evaluated as True, it would be necessary to use the exact list of values:

 .. code-block:: json
-        :class: output

         {
             "MATCH$": {